HomeBlogApproaches for Successful Otoplasty Explained

 Even though ears are anatomically fairly simple and composed of only cartilage and skin, there is no external visible structure on the human body more complex than the ear.
 Not all prominent ears are the same – there are many different types – and depending on our findings, the otoplasty technique used for correction will vary.
 In general, the surgical scar is hidden behind the ear, though sometimes the procedure may necessitate a small incision under the rim of the ear on the front side to help achieve a more normal curvature and cartilage contour.
 In nearly all cases, corrective surgery for the ears is performed as an outpatient procedure and recovery is fairly easy and rapid.

-To learn more about Dr. Ram Kalus and Plastic Surgery of the Carolinas, please contact our office today.
+To learn more about Dr. Craig Rowin and Plastic Surgery of the Carolinas, please contact our office today.